Sun Chui Estate

-Sun Chui Estate (新翠邨) is a public housing estate in Tai Wai, New Territories, Hong Kong near Lung Hang Estate, The Wai, Che Kung Temple and MTR Tai Wai station.
+Sun Chui Estate (新翠邨) is a public housing estate in Tai Wai, New Territories, Hong Kong near Lung Hang Estate, San Tin Village, The Wai, Che Kung Temple and MTR Tai Wai station.
 It consists of eight residential buildings completed in 1983, 1984 and 1985 respectively.

 Background

 The estate was formerly known as Sun Tin Estate.
 However, in November 1981, it was renamed as Sun Chui Estate.